The Definitive Guide to Celery and Django

 In part 2, we'll dive into testing with the standard Django testing framework and pytest.
 We'll also look at a Test-Driven Development (TDD) workflow.
 You'll then deploy the application to DigitalOcean and learn how to properly monitor Celery tasks with Flower, Container Advisor, and Prometheus.
 Finally, we'll look at some Celery best practices and tips for performance tuning.

-- Setup logging with Papertrail
+- Set up logging with Papertrail

 - Practice Test-Driven Development

-- Deploy Django and Celery to DigitalOcean
+- Deploy Django, Celery, and RabbitMQ to DigitalOcean

 - Configure monitoring